Tasmanian Longitudinal Health Study

 Study description:

-This study was designed to look at the prevalence and natural history of childhood asthma.
+The original study was designed to look at the prevalence and natural history of childhood asthma.
 In 1968, the names of all children born in 1961, who were attending school in Tasmania at the time were obtained.
-A set of questionnaires relating to the medical history of each child was sent to the parents.
-A completed survey was returned by the parents of 8583 (98.8%) children.
-Once the questionnaires were returned, 8022 (93.5%) of the children were invited to have a medical examination to look at the upper and lower respiratory airways, and they also had a spirometry test.
+A survey relating to the medical history of each child was sent to the parents.
+8583 surveys (98.8% of children) were returned.
+8022 children (93.5%) also had a medical examination to look at the upper and lower respiratory airways, and a spirometry test.

 Year: 1974 (The 2nd decade follow up study)